Eat Your Way to Joint Health: Do’s & Don’ts for Optimal Joint Nutrition

 If you add movement to your daily routine (many experts say a minimum of 30 minutes, 3 times a week) to your established healthy eating habits, your odds are greatly improved that the painful epidemic of osteoarthritis that plagues so many Americans will not have an effect on you!

 Interested in Bone Broth for supporting good joint health?
-Bone Broth Protein Powder from Organixx provides you all the refined proteins, vitamins, and minerals of the healthiest bone broth… without any of the hassle of trying to make it and keep it on hand!
+Bone Broth Protein Powder from Organixx provides you all the refined proteins, vitamins, and minerals of the healthiest bone broth… without any of the hassle of trying to make it and keep it on hand.
+Now USDA certified organic!

 - Types of Joints